-Cancer Cases are on the increase every year, we at LohGuanLye SPECIALISTS CENTRE understand this need; hence have established an Cancer Centre to cater not only for the patients but also their family and friends around them.
+Cancer Cases are on the increase every year, we at LohGuanLye SPECIALISTS CENTRE understand this need; hence have established a one stop centre for cancer to cater not only for the patients but also their family and friends around them.
+It provides inpatient and outpatient modern technological and support services and it is ideally located to ensure privacy and provides treatment in a warm & comfortable environment.

 Cancer treatment has now become highly specialized in the 21st century.
 Treatment decision is best made with cancer specialist together with your physician / surgeon as there are many modalities of treatment and many types of chemotherapy drugs available today.
 Different cancers will require different chemotherapy drugs / regimes.